Tomb Raider: Cancelled games

-The Angel of Darkness was originally the first game in a trilogy, with its sequel titled The Lost Dominion.
-While The Lost Dominion was undergoing preliminary development, the negative reception of The Angel of Darkness caused the trilogy to be scrapped.
-With Eidos's approval, Core Design began development of an updated edition of the first game for the PSP called Tomb Raider: The Anniversary Edition in late 2005, with a projected release date of Christmas 2006.
-Development continued while Core Design staff were working on the platformer Free Running.
-When Core Design was sold to Rebellion Developments, Eidos requested the project's cancellation.
+After the release of The Angel of Darkness in 2003, Core Design continued working on the franchise for another three years, but both of the projects under development in that period were cancelled.
+A sequel titled The Lost Dominion was undergoing preliminary development that year, but the negative reception of The Angel of Darkness caused it and a wider trilogy to be scrapped.
+With Eidos's approval, Core Design then began development of an updated edition of the first game for the PSP called Tomb Raider: 10th Anniversary in late 2005, with a projected release date of Christmas 2006.
+Development continued while other Core Design staff were working on the platformer Free Running.
+When Core Design was sold to Rebellion Developments in June 2006, Eidos requested the project's cancellation.
 It was suggested by staff that Eidos did not want to let outside developers handle the franchise.
+An Indiana Jones "reskin" of the game was never completed, and Free Running was ultimately the studio's final title in 2007.
+Core Design—by then named Rebellion Derby—shut down in 2010.
+A January 2006 build of 10th Anniversary was leaked online in 2020, and remains available on the Internet Archive.